Skip to main content

 Running Scripts

-This doc describes how to configure and run scripts using devbox run.
+Scripts are shell commands that can be defined in your devbox.json file.
+They can be executed by using the devbox run command.
 Scripts started with devbox run are launched in a interactive devbox shell that terminates once the script finishes, or is interrupted by CTRL-C.

 Scripts will run after your packages finish installing, and after your init_hook completes.